-On the fifth floor of MoMA, you can see paintings by artists such as Frida Kahlo, Pablo Picasso, Salvador Dalí, Claude Monet, Vincent Van Gogh, Paul Cézanne, Henri Matisse, and Piet Mondrian.
+On the fifth floor of MoMA you can see paintings by artists such as Frida Kahlo, Pablo Picasso, Salvador Dalí, Claude Monet, Vincent Van Gogh, Paul Cézanne, Henri Matisse and Piet Mondrian.

-Isabel's Traveler tip
+Isabel's traveller tip

-A brief history of MoMA
+A brief history of the MoMa

 Located in the heart of Manhattan, right next to Central Park, is New York's MoMA (Museum of Modern Art), the world's most important museum of modern art.
 It was opened in 1929 by three philanthropists named Abby Aldrich Rockefeller, Mary Quinn Sullivan and Lillie P. Bliss to help others understand and enjoy modern visual art.

 When MoMA opened its doors, she began exhibiting her first works in modest facilities.
 However, it was so well received by the public that in the following years the museum had to move several times to a larger location before finally settling on its current home in 1939.

 Today it is considered a temple of modern and contemporary art in the West and has even undergone a new extension to provide more space for new exhibitions.

 The MoMa shop